Introduction

 A field initializer cannot reference the non-static field, method, or property ‘AccessModifiers.Program.x’

-does not have a value at this point in time.
+Lab3 does not work for instance variables as the rules of an instance variable are quite different than that of static variables.
+The initializer of an instance variable has to be determined at the time of creation of the instance.
+The variable y does not have a value at this point in time.
 It can’t refer to variables of the same object at the time of creation.
 So we can refer to no instance members to initialize an instance member.Readonly Fields

-fields are one of the most interesting topics of OOP in C#.Lab1
+Readonly fields are one of the most interesting topics of OOP in C#.Lab1

 Program